 Besides the ESFRI Roadmap ESFRI presents the EU Member States and Associated Countries national Roadmaps of Research Infrastructures, which set their national research infrastructures policy-making strategies.
 Expert papers produced by ESFRI are published within the ESFRI Scripta edition.

 E-Infrastructures Reflection Group

-In parallel with the ESFRI, an expert forum on e-infrastructures – the e-Infrastructures Reflection Group (e-IRG) – was set up in 2003 in order to deal with the agenda of infrastructures operated in the fields of information and communication technologies.
+In parallel to ESFRI, an expert forum on e-infrastructures – the e-Infrastructures Reflection Group (e-IRG) – was set up in 2003 to discuss the agenda of infrastructures operated in the fields of information and communication technologies.